hyperledger/besu-docs/docs/Tutorials/Quickstarts/Azure-Private-Network-Quickstart.md

 This is the easiest way to ensure your Azure resources won't consume any credits.

-In the Azure portal, navigate to your resource group (for example, **pantheon-quickstart**) and click the **Delete resource group** button.
+In the Azure portal, navigate to your resource group (for example, **besu-quickstart**) and click the **Delete resource group** button.

 ### I Want to Remove the Virtual Machine Only

-In the Azure portal, navigate to your resource group (for example, **pantheon-quickstart**) and click the virtual machine resource and click the **Delete** button.
+In the Azure portal, navigate to your resource group (for example, **besu-quickstart**) and click the virtual machine resource and click the **Delete** button.

-### I Want to Keep the Virtual Machine but Remove the Pantheon Network
+### I Want to Keep the Virtual Machine but Remove the Besu Network

 1. In the Azure portal, navigate to the VM:
      1. Click **All services** in the left pane